QinMing/Nachos-Operating-System/readme.md

 We implemented function to synchronously read from and write to the console.This was done by creating a SynchConsole class (/userprog/synchconsole.{cc,h}) that serves as a wrapper to the Nachos built-in asynchronous Console class.
 Reading from the console is done by the Read function, which uses a lock (readLock) and a semaphore (read) to guarantee mutual exclusion and then calls the Console's getChar function, reading from stdin and storing the returned character in the system buffer.
 Writing to the console is done by the Write function, which uses a lock (writeLock) and a semaphore (write) to guarantee mutual exclusion and then calls the Console's putChar function, writing characters from the system buffer to stdout.

+    Tests:(called from userprog by executing ./nachos -x ../test/{testname}) testp4_shell -  Then type in "../test/{name}" in shell.
+        snake -
+                In testp3_addition the 3 digits will be summed up and shown in Exit value.
 --------------------

 ##5.
 Exception Handling